Pelochus/ezrknpu/README.md

 For running an already downloaded model:
 - https://github.com/Pelochus/ezrknn-llm?tab=readme-ov-file#test

-Converting a compatible model to RKLLM format (check previously Rockchip's docs on rknn-llm repo):
+Converting a compatible model to RKLLM format (check previously Rockchip's docs on rknn-llm repo).
+This needs a x86 PC:
 - https://github.com/Pelochus/ezrknn-llm?tab=readme-ov-file#converting-llms-for-rockchips-npus

 ### Running and using the RKNN-Toolkit for NN applications
 https://github.com/Pelochus/ezrknn-toolkit2/?tab=readme-ov-file#test

-## How to know NPU usage
+## Checking NPU usage
 You have 3 options:
-- rknputop with a graphical option: https://github.com/ramonbroox/rknputop
+- rknputop (graphical option, works on OSes without GUI): https://github.com/ramonbroox/rknputop
 - Running `ntop.sh`, from this repo which runs the command from next point every 0.5 s
 - Running `sudo cat /sys/kernel/debug/rknpu/load`

 ## Contributing
-Please open an issue or PR on the corresponding submodule repo:
+Please open an issue or PR on the corresponding submodule repo.
+If unsure, open it on this repo:
 - For RKLLM related: https://github.com/Pelochus/ezrknn-llm
 - For RKNN related: https://github.com/Pelochus/ezrknn-toolkit2